Great frigatebird: Taxonomy

 The great frigatebird was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Pelecanus and coined the binomial name Pelecanus minor.
 Gmelin based his description on the "lesser frigate pelican" that had been described in 1785 by the English ornithologist John Latham in his book A General Synopsis of Birds.
 Latham, in turn, largely based his account on the "man of war bird" that had been described and illustrated by the English naturalist George Edwards in 1760.
-The great frigatebird is now one of five closely related species of frigatebird that make up their own genus (Fregata) and family (Fregatidae).
+The great frigatebird is now considered one of five closely related species of frigatebird that make up their own genus (Fregata) and family (Fregatidae).
 Its closest relative, within the group, is the Christmas Island frigatebird (Fregata andrewsi).
 Due to the rules of taxonomy, the species name of minor has been retained.
 This has led to the discrepancy of minor (Latin for "smaller") in contrast with its common name.

 A Late Pleistocene fossilised wing phalanx and proximal end of humerus (indistinguishable from the extant great frigatebird) were recovered from Ulupau Head on Oahu.